laurap81/StarTracer/README.md

 ```

 from the top level directory, after which you can import the library to your code.
+This is a versioned import package that can be installed locally.
+This project is partly still under construction and
+will be updated accordingly.

 <br/><br/>

 ## How to use StarTracer

-More examples can be found on the ReadTheDocs page of this project. [!note: insert link]
+More examples can be found on the [ReadTheDocs](https://startracer.readthedocs.io/en/latest/startracer.html)
+page for this project.
 Also, some example code can be found in the **StarTracer directory**.

 #### For cluster orbit integration: